The Diabolical Duo

 “Is he okay, Art?
 I can’t see anything.
 The light won’t work,” Mom said.

-Surprisingly, Dad insensitively dropped Earl like a sack of potatoes.
+Oh dear Lord!
+Dad insensitively dropped Earl like a sack of potatoes.
 A blood curdling girlish scream mushroomed in intensity out of my father, as his legs jolted him backwards nearly three feet.
-It would have easily been four feet; but the Impala’s passenger door was shamefully in the way.
+It would have easily been four but the Impala’s passenger door was shamefully in the way.

 We knew Earl.
 We knew he had a habit of doing that.